-Bladder cancer symptoms and risk factors >
+Bladder cancer symptoms, risk factors and prevention >

-More information about bladder cancer diagnosis, grading and staging >
+Bladder cancer diagnosis and staging >

 The UCLA Bladder Cancer Program offers a variety of innovative treatment options to patients who have been diagnosed with bladder cancer, including standard, minimally invasive and robotic-assisted surgery, as well as clinical trials.

 The UCLA Bladder Cancer Program offers patients access to ground-breaking experimental drugs in its Clinical Trials Program that allows patients to receive tomorrow’s approved drugs today.